 Border crossings are the main issue here.
 After beginning in northern Albania, the designers of the Via Dinarica decided for it to follow an unguarded trail crossing into Montenegro (so it could summit the highest peak in Albania).
 Shortly after, the trail passes back into Albania at an official crossing point, and then crosses again into Montenegro through the mountains.
 The first and last crossings are not legal for most international travellers and require advanced permission from the relevant authorities.
 The guiding company Zdrulo will take care of the paperwork for a reasonable fee, but the process requires weeks of advanced notice and an exact date and time for each crossing.
 There seems to be a bit of leeway here if the exact schedule can't be kept due to injury or weather, but it's still a bit of a logistical headache.

-As another option, I've provided an alternative route that remains in Montenegro until the official crossing point and then remains in Montenegro to join back up with the official Via Dinarica.
+As another option, I've provided an alternative route that remains in Albania until the official crossing point and then stays within Montenegro until joining back up with the official Via Dinarica.
 The two routes are very close in length but the alternate involves more vertical gain, and also bypasses the first resupply (puts it 4km off-trail).
 You also won't have the option to summit Maja Jezerci, Albania's highest peak, but if you're here in late May or early June you likely won't be summiting anyway without mountaineering gear.
 I think the trade-off is worth it.